Whitefriars, Bristol

 Whitefriars was a Carmelite friary on the lower slopes of St Michael's Hill, Bristol, England.
 It was established in 1267; in subsequent centuries a friary church was built and extensive gardens developed.
 The establishment was dissolved in 1538.

 Much of the site was then redeveloped by Sir John Young, who built a "Great House" there.
 This later became a boys' school founded by Edward Colston in the 18th century.
 The Red Lodge, which survives today as a museum, had its origins as a prospect house for the Prior.
-The Colston Hall, a venue for concerts, was built on part of the friary site in the 19th century.
+The concert venue Colston Hall, renamed in 2020 as the Bristol Beacon, was built on part of the friary site in the 19th century.
 A 20th-century office block named Whitefriars, built a short distance way, preserves the name.

 History

 Whitefriars was founded in 1267 by the Prince of Wales, the future king Edward I. The friars, also known as Friars of the Blessed Virgin, wore white habits, hence the name Whitefriars.
 In the fifteenth century William of Worcester, described the church as having dimensions of 45 × 25 yd, with a tower 200 ft high.
 The friary was described by the antiquary Leyland, writing in the early sixteenth century, as standing on the right bank of the Frome by the quay.
 He added that it was "the fairest friary in England".
 The friary had a large expanse of adjoining land extending up St Michael's Hill.
 This was used for horticulture and the Carmelites sold produce to augment their income.

 Writing to Thomas Cromwell in 1538, Richard Yngworth, one of the commissioners or visitors charged with inspecting monastic houses, reported that the contents of the friary only just met the debts owed by the friars.
 He described a chapel with lead roofing, gardens and a "goodly howse in byldenge, mete for a great man", also a conduit bringing fresh water from Brandon Hill, later taken over by St John's Church.
 Four remaining friars surrendered their possessions to the commissioner in the presence of the Mayor.